 The train was at 10pm so I had all day to kill.
-I met Johan and Brianna for lunch, which we had at a curious place that Johan had wanted to try out.
+I met Johan and Brianna for lunch, which we had at a place that Johan had wanted to try out.
 It was called Kupol and the decor was pure 1930s.
 It was like having tea round a very old person’s house.
-But the food was cheap and very good and I liked it.
-After lunch I wandered around randomly, taking whichever street looked the most interesting and covering a good part of central Lviv in the process.
-In the evening I went back to the place we’d eating the night before and had an awesome nalisniki (traditional Ukrainian pancake) for dinner.
+After lunch I wandered around randomly, taking whichever street looked the most interesting and covering a lot of central Lviv in the process.

 By now it was dark, and I set out to walk back to the station.
 I passed the impressive church we’d passed on our way in to town, took a slight wrong turn into a dodgy part of town, quickly backtracked and made it to the station unscathed.
-I took a few photos of the massive station arch while I waited for the train.
-It rumbled out of the station at 10pm, and I sat back to enjoy the journey.
+I left for Kiev at 10pm.